 Several authors have recorded dental anomalies in foxes; typically missing teeth.
 In 1965 Elmer Birney, at Fort Hays Kansas State College Zoology Department, described a male Red fox skull missing three teeth (one pre-molar and two molars) from the lower jaw, while a Danish study published in 1940 reported that 11 (8%) of their fox skulls had some form of aberrant dentition, although only four animals were missing so many teeth.
 In some cases additional teeth can grow in the jaw, they can be smaller than normal, have different root shapes, be impacted, etc. Indeed, in a paper to the journal Acta Theriologica during 2008, Martina Nentvichová and Miloš Anděra reported dental anomalies in 170 (22%) of the 785 Czech Red fox skulls they examined.

-Generally speaking, such dental anomalies don’t seem to detrimentally impact the animal’s survival.
-Some disabilities may, however, be more debilitating.
+Generally speaking, such dental anomalies don't seem to detrimentally impact the animal's survival.
+Some disabilities may, however, be more problematic or debilitating.
+During an intense heatwave in August 2022, Isle of Wight naturalist and author observed a male fox with a heavily swollen muzzle and jaw, presumably from a wasp or bee sting, that likely impaired feeding and drinking for a couple of days.
 In Oxford, the WildCRU team tracked a one-eyed vixen that successfully raised two litters of cubs; she later developed a cataract in her working eye and was subsequently hit by a car and killed.
-A male fox, nick-named Oedipus by Oxford’s Patrick Doncaster, went blind during the study and—despite getting entangled in netting and shrubs and walking into trees, Dr Doncaster’s legs and even another fox—seemed to have little trouble finding food and lived for just over two years.
+A male fox, nick-named Oedipus by Oxford's Patrick Doncaster, went blind during the study and—despite getting entangled in netting and shrubs and walking into trees, Dr Doncaster's legs and even another fox—seemed to have little trouble finding food and lived for just over two years.
 This does raise the, as yet un-answered, question of whether urban environments permit the survival of foxes that would perish in the countryside.

 Before leaving the subject of mortality, it is worth briefly mentioning population recovery rates.
 The question of what controls fox populations and how they respond to culling has been dealt with elsewhere (see Culling foxes QA), so I won’t go into any detail here.
 Sufficed to say, fox populations have impressive potential to recover from heavy losses.
 In a fascinating paper to the German veterinary journal Zentralblatt fur Veterinarmedizin, a team of World Health Organization vets led by Konrad Bogel modelled how fox populations respond to various levels of culling associated with rabies control.
 Bogel and his team considered that a population increase of up to about 70% in a single year was possible (i.e. the population can replace 70% of individuals within a year), although most populations would recover more slowly.
 The researchers estimated that recovery from 25%, 40% and 60% levels (i.e. the population drops by 75%, 60% and 40%) would take place within four, three and two years, respectively.